Amaterra/new-field-add-plugin/readme.txt

 refresh the WordPress plugins page and activate the plugin.
 Upon activation, a new field will appear in the WooCommerce product editing section and a new tab will be added to the WordPress admin panel.

-P.S. make sure that the path of the "test-custom-field-main.php" file matches the given path: wp-content -> plugins -> new-field-add-plugin -> new-field-add-plugin.php
+P.S. pleace, make sure that the path of the "new-field-add-plugin.php" file matches the given path: wp-content -> plugins -> new-field-add-plugin -> new-field-add-plugin.php.
+If necessary, rename the folder from "test-custom-field-main" to "test-custom-field"*

+*for github